tmenguy/ha-solcast-solar/README.md

 1. Search for 'Solcast' in HACS, open it and click the ```Download``` button
 1. See [Configuration](#configuration) below

-If previously using oziee's ha-solcast-solar then all history and config should remain.
+If previously using Oziee's ha-solcast-solar then all history and config should remain.

 <summary><h3>Manually</summary></h3>